shopgate-professional-services/ext-category-drawer/README.md

 ## Important Information

-- The Burger Icon will only be shown in the iOS Theme.
+- This extension only works with the iOS Theme.
+- The `showSearchBarNavDrawer` needs the [@shopgate-project/persistent-search-bar](https://github.com/shopgate-professional-services/ext-persistent-search-bar) extension to be deployed.

 #### categoryContentMap: